ihlassovbetov/q2a-bonusplus/README.md

 			<li>In admin settings, admin can enable/disable it.</li>
 			<li>In admin settings, admin can set amount of bonus points to be awarded to referrer user per reference.</li>
 			<li>Widget Box for referral is also available in users page.
 From this widget referrer users can send URL link inviting other users.
 This URL link will be unique for the referrer user.
 New users should complete their registration via this provided url.</li>
-			<li>From Referral Widget users can send referral linkt to facebook, twitter, google plus, odnoklassniki, and vkontakte.
-The raw URL will be also provided to user to copy and share it in other platforms.</li>
+			<li>From Referral Widget users can send referral linkt to facebook, twitter, linkedin, instagram, whatsapp, and telegram The raw URL will be also provided to user to copy and share it in other platforms.</li>
       <img src="https://ihlassovbetov.github.io/assets/plugin-ss/bonusplus/img-7.png" width="500px" height="auto" />
 		</ul>
 	</li>